Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-A DNS privacy service should deliver the same level of service offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.
+A DNS privacy service should deliver the same level of service as offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.

+### Impact on Operators

+Other Threats:

+* Increased use of encryption impacts operator ability to manage their network [@!RFC8404]

+[TODO: mitigations]

 ### Limitations of using a pure TLS proxy